dmaster18/the_word_unscrambler_app/README.md

 # The Word Unscrambler

 The Word Unscrambler is a game based on the JavaScript React framework.
-It allows users to play a game where they are tasked with generating as many words as possible.
+It allows users to play a game where they are tasked with generating as many words as possible from a random grouping of nine letters.

 ## Installation